Fred Ford (programmer)

-Robert Frederick Ford is an American video game programmer.
-He is the son of mathematician L. R. Ford Jr.
+Robert Frederick Ford is an American video game programmer and son of mathematician L. R. Ford Jr. With Paul Reiche III he founded video game studio Toys for Bob in 1989; they led the company until late 2020.

-Ford is the co-creator, with Paul Reiche III, of the Star Control universe.
-Ford did the programming, while Reiche was responsible for the game design and fiction.
+Star Control and Star Control 2 were created by Reiche and Ford, with Reiche as lead designer and Ford as lead programmer.
 Ford was also the lead programmer on The Horde and Pandemonium.

 Career

 Beginnings and Star Control

 Ford attended the University of California, Berkeley.
 In the early 1980s, Ford began his game career while in college, creating games exclusively for the Japanese market.
 Working for a company called Unison World (later Magicsoft), he worked on his first games for a Japanese monochrome handheld, including a bowling game, a bi-plane flight game, and a tank game.
 Soon after, he moved onto developing for the NEC PC-6000 series, the MSX, and Fujitsu systems, with titles such as Pillbox, Sea Bomber, and Ground Support.